-Since it was commissioned in 1993, the Cardiothoracic Surgery Directorate at The James Cook University Hospital has continuously monitored clinical performance, both in collaboration with the Society of Cardiothoracic Surgeons of Great Britain and Ireland, as well as through internal trust clinical governance procedures.
+Since it was commissioned in 1993, cardiothoracic surgery at The James Cook University Hospital has continuously monitored clinical performance, both in collaboration with the Society of Cardiothoracic Surgeons of Great Britain and Ireland, as well as through internal trust clinical governance procedures.

 - Some patients are at greater risk of dying than others.
 Surgeons who operate on such patients would be expected to have a higher mortality rate than those that don’t operate on such cases.

 - There is a natural variation in mortality rates from year to year, so the mortality rate of an individual surgeon in one particular year does not accurately reflect their overall performance.

 - The statistical uncertainty in the mortality rate of an individual surgeon depends on how many operations they have performed.
 The more operations performed, the more confident we can be that the figures are an accurate reflection of the ‘true’ mortality rate.
 Judging performance on small numbers of operations will lead to incorrect conclusions.

 - Mortality rates depend on more than the skill of the individual surgeon.
 Our surgeons work as part of a large team; all the members of the team can influence patient outcome.
 These include anaesthetists, perfusionists, physiotherapists, nurses, junior medical staff and pharmacists.
 The hospital facilities and environment also influence clinical outcome.

 To ensure accurate data is used for monitoring, the unit has a team of clinically qualified staff dedicated to the collection and validation of data for all patients receiving cardiac surgery.

 They report both on clinical outcomes and the quality of the data collected.

 Validation checks include random case note selection, to check the accuracy of the data entered, and processes to ensure that the data is complete.